West Ham United continue their 2020/21 Premier League season with the visit of Arsenal to London Stadium on Sunday afternoon.

 The opposition – Arsenal

-Arsenal have had much the better of the previous 51.
-The Gunners have won 34 to West Ham’s eight victories, with nine draws.
+Arsenal have had much the better of the previous 49.
+The Gunners have won 32 of the 49 to West Ham’s eight victories, with nine draws.
+The visitors have also scored more than twice as many goals as their hosts, 91 to 35, and kept more than twice as many clean sheets, 23 to eleven.

-Sunday's opponents have won four of the last five Premier League meetings, with West Ham’s last victory coming at London Stadium on 12 January 2019, when Declan Rice’s goal secured a 1-0 win.
+Arsenal have won each of the last three Premier League meetings, with West Ham’s last victory coming at London Stadium on 12 January 2019, when Declan Rice’s goal secured a 1-0 win.

 The Irons’ best Premier League results against the Gunners were the 2-0 wins achieved at Highbury on 30 April 1994 and at Emirates Stadium on 9 August 2015.